01-edu/public/subjects/devops/cloud-design/audit/README.md

 Review the student's architecture design, ensuring that it meets the project requirements:

 1. `Scalability`: Does the architecture utilize AWS services to manage varying workloads and scale as required?
-2. `Availability`: Design the architecture to be fault-tolerant and maintain high availability, even during component failures.
+2. `Availability`: Is the architecture designed to be fault-tolerant and maintain high availability, even during component failures?
 3. `Security`: Does the architecture integrate AWS security best practices, such as data encryption, use of AWS VPC, and secure API endpoints with managed authentication?
 4. `Cost-effectiveness`: Is the architecture designed to be cost-effective on AWS without compromising performance, security, or scalability?
 5. `Simplicity`: Is the AWS architecture straightforward and free of unnecessary complexity while still fulfilling project requirements?

-###### Did the architecture design and choice of services align with the project requirements?
+###### Did the architecture design and choice of services align with all the project requirements above?

-###### Did the students have the ability to design a cost-effective architecture that meets the project requirements?
+###### Were the students able to design a cost-effective architecture that meets the project requirements?

 ##### Check the student documentation in the `README.md` file.